Emergent Semantics Beyond Token Embeddings: Transformer LMs with Frozen Visual Unicode Representations: METHOD

 \subsection{MODEL ARCHITECTURE}

 We employ a standard decoder-only Transformer architecture, similar to GPT-2.
-All models use a hidden dimension d\_model=1024, multi-head attention, and GELU activations.
-The key modification is that the token embedding layer (nn.Embedding) has its weights frozen to the precomputed visual matrix.
-For comparison, we train baseline models with identical architectures but with a standard, randomly initialized and trainable embedding layer.
+All models use a hidden dimension d\_model=1024, n\_layer = 16, multi-head attention, n\_head = 32, rotary embeddings, and GELU activations.
+The key modification is that the token embedding layer (nn.Embedding) has its weights frozen to the precomputed visual matrix (labeled as 'Model UNI\_GLIF', total parameters: 335.8M, trainable parameters: 268.7M, frozen parameters: 67.1M).
+For comparison, we train baseline model with identical architectures but with a standard, randomly initialized and trainable embedding layer (labeled as 'Model unfrozen', total parameters: 335.8M, trainable parameters: 335.8M, frozen parameters: 0.0M).
+For ablation study: model with 16-dimensional binary frozen embeddings (labeled as 'Model\_16\_bin', total parameters: 269.7M, trainable parameters: 268.7M frozen parameters: 1.0M, d\_model=1024, n\_embed=16), model with 16-dimensional float frozen embeddings (labeled as 'Model\_16\_float', total parameters: 269.7M, trainable parameters: 268.7M frozen parameters: 1.0M, d\_model=1024, n\_embed=16).
+The 16-dimensional vector is projected into the model's 1024-dimensional space via repetition (repeat\_interleave(64, dim=-1)), creating a simple, non-trainable mapping.).
+The model does not use a tied input/output embedding design; the output projection head is trained independently.